truenas/documentation/content/SCALE/SystemSettings/UpdateSCALE.md

 TrueNAS has several software branches (linear update paths) known as trains.
 SCALE is currently a Prerelease Train.
 Prerelease Trains have various preview/early build releases of the software.

-There are several trains available for updates, however the web interface only displays trains that can be selected as an upgrade.
-For more information on other available trains see [Truenas Upgrades](https://www.truenas.com/docs/truenasupgrades/).
+SCALE has several trains available for updates.
+However, the web interface only displays trains you can select as an upgrade.
+For more information on other available trains, see [Truenas Upgrades](https://www.truenas.com/docs/truenasupgrades/).

 {{< hint danger >}}
 **TrueNAS SCALE train is not suited for production use.
 Only use SCALE for testing.**